Mauricio Dubon Preview, Player Props: Astros vs. Mariners

-Mauricio Dubon -- with a slugging percentage of .273 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Seattle Mariners, with Logan Gilbert on the mound, on August 19 at 7:10 PM ET.
+Mauricio Dubon -- hitting .333 in his past 10 games -- will be in action for the Houston Astros versus the Seattle Mariners, with Emerson Hancock on the mound, on August 20 at 1:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mariners.
+He notched a home run while going 3-for-4 in his previous game against the Mariners.

 Mauricio Dubon Game Info & Props vs. the Mariners